-9 months ended S 9 months ended September 30
+Fis cal year ended d December 31

 2022 2021

-Salaries and benefits 1,126 909
+Salaries and benefits 1,972 1,285

-Stock-based compensation 2,350 -
+Stock-based compensation 2,969 1,335

-During the nine month period ending September 30, 2022, AJP Digital Inc charged license fees of \$90 (2021-\$90) to the Company, which are included in general and administration expenses.
+During Fiscal 2022, AJP Digital Inc charged license fees of \$120 (2021-\$120) to the Company, which are included in general and administration expenses.
 The Company licenses "ToolJar" from AJP Digital Inc. for an annual subscription fee of \$120.
 The ToolJar software is owned by AJP Digital Inc., a corporation wholly owned by Krane & Company Inc., a corporation wholly owned by Drake & Noseworthy Trust, of which Don Gray, Chief Executive Officer of Givex, and Debra Demeza, Executive Vice President of Human Resources, are beneficiaries.

-During the nine month period ending September 30, 2022, La Fenice Inc. charged consulting fees of \$180 (2021-\$180) to the Company, which are included in general and administration expenses.
+During Fiscal 2022, La Fenice Inc. charged consulting fees of \$220 (2021-\$240) to the Company, which are included in general and administration expenses.
 Givex contracts with La Fenice Inc., which owns and operates a restaurant in Toronto, Ontario, to test Givex's POS system and other Givex products in real-time in a live environment.
-For these services, Givex paid La Fenice Inc. an aggregate of \$120 in 2020, \$20 per month in 2021, and is paying \$20 per month in 2022 for this testing environment.
+For these services, Givex paid La Fenice Inc. an aggregate of \$120 in 2020, \$20 per month in 2021, \$20 per month in 2022 from January to October, and \$10 per month from November onwards, for this testing environment.
 La Fenice Inc. is wholly owned by AJP Digital Inc., a corporation wholly owned by Krane & Company Inc., a corporation wholly owned by Drake & Noseworthy Trust, of which Don Gray, Chief Executive Officer of Givex, and Debra Demeza, Executive Vice President of Human Resources, are beneficiaries.

-As at September 30, 2022, net loans receivable of \$803 (\$1,144 at December 31, 2021) are due from AJP Digital Inc. and Drake & Noseworthy Trust (both of which are related as described above).
+As at December 31, 2022, net loans receivable of \$260 (\$1,144 at December 31, 2021) are due from AJP Digital Inc. and Drake & Noseworthy Trust (both of which are related as described above).
 The loans are non-interest bearing, unsecured and have no fixed terms of repayment.